 Medigap

-Medigap plans private Medicare supplemental insurance policies, can help pay for Original Medicare copayments, deductibles, and coinsurance.
-Some plans have out-of-pocket limits beyond which the plan covers 100% of Part B services.
+Medigap's private Medicare supplemental insurance policies can help pay for Original Medicare copayments, deductibles, and coinsurance.
+Some plans have out-of-pocket limits beyond Part B services.
 This could lower what you would pay for Medicare-covered caregiver services.

 Medicaid